Sliick Docs: Complete User Guide

 For per-record letterheads, signatory logos, or hero images that appear as a standalone block (not inline within a text run), use the Image block’s Source toggle:

-• Merge field - the image varies per record.
-Bind any field that resolves to a ContentVersion Id.
+- Merge field - the image varies per record.
+Bind any field that points to a Salesforce image file.

-The merge-field source emits the same <img data-merge-field> placeholder that the inline image chip uses, so per-record letterheads “just work” against any ContentVersion-ID-resolving field.
-Pair with auto-email and a letterhead field on Account to send branded statements without one-off-per-account templates.
+This makes per-record letterheads “just work” against any image field.
+Pair with auto-email and a letterhead field on Account to send branded statements without a separate template per account.

 Barcodes and QR codes